khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 layout: post
 title: You probably shouldn't leave your job to work on an indie game.
 ---
 A friend of mine always talks about leaving his job at $BIGCORP to go working fulltime on his indie game venture.
+This follows a number of conversations I learned that Steam greenlight is going away and that it's easier than ever to get a video game published and to make a money making game.

 I wrote this post to try to dissuade him of doing this.

 This will be mostly about the economics of digital goods.